IVD-Mechanobiology/FEBio-Mechanobiological/README.md

 * a global degeneration grade derived from the local degeneration state of the nucleus pulposus.

 The implementation is intended to provide a mechanistic framework for long-term simulation of IVD degeneration.

 ---

+## Requirements

+The implementation was developed and tested with:

+* **FEBio 4.4**
+* **Visual Studio 2022 Community**
+* **C++**
+* **FEBio SDK / FEBio source libraries**

+The implementation is intended for the FEBio 4.4 API and may require modifications to compile against other FEBio versions.

+FEBio is an open-source nonlinear finite element solver developed specifically for biomechanical applications.
+The official FEBio repository and releases are available on GitHub.

+---